Reputation Management FAQs

 Why is third-party content different?
 Two reasons:

-A) We don't have as much control over what third-party publishers post.
-For example, if we find a journalist who will be writing a piece about your industry, and we ask them to include you, we do not control that content - the journalist and publication do.
-Therefore we do not get to pre-approve the content.
+For example, if we find a journalist who may be writing a piece about your industry, and we ask them to include you, we do not control that content.
+The journalist does.
+Therefore we are not able to pre-approve the content because it does not originate with us.
 The same is true most of the time for bloggers and other third-party content creators.

 Why does reputation repair cost what it does?